-Axis designs explosion-protected cameras that use the explosion protection principles of containment and prevention:
+Axis designs explosion-protected devices that use the explosion protection principles of containment and prevention:

-- The cameras that are certified for use in Zone/Division 1 hazardous areas have heavy-duty enclosures that confine the energy.
-In case of explosion caused by sparks or high temperatures in these cameras, the explosion will be limited to within the enclosure and not spread to the flammable atmosphere outside of it.
-These cameras can be used also in Zone/Division 2 hazardous areas. - The cameras that are certified for use in Zone/Division 2 hazardous areas (the less explosive areas in a hazardous location) instead prevent explosions.
-By design, these cameras cannot provide sufficient energy to ignite the gas or dust and no explosion can occur.
+- The devices that are certified for use in Zone/Division 1 hazardous areas have heavy-duty enclosures that confine the energy.
+In case of explosion caused by sparks or high temperatures in these devices, the explosion will be limited to within the enclosure and not spread to the flammable atmosphere outside of it.
+These devices can be used also in Zone/Division 2 hazardous areas. - The devices that are certified for use in Zone/Division 2 hazardous areas instead use the prevention principle.
+By design, these devices can't provide sufficient energy to ignite the gas or dust and no explosion can occur.

-In hazardous locations, Zone/Division 2 areas are typically significantly larger than Zone/Division 1 areas.
-Cameras certified for Zone/Division 1 areas can also be used in Zone/Division 2 areas, but Axis cameras specifically designed and certified for Zone/Division 2 areas are a more cost-efficient alternative.
+In hazardous locations, Zone/Division 2 areas are typically much more common than Zone/Division 1 areas and cover a larger percentage of the hazardous area.
+Devices certified for Zone/Division 1 areas can also be used in Zone/Division 2 areas, but Axis devices specifically designed and certified for Zone/Division 2 areas are a more cost-efficient alternative.